 The European Health Insurance Card is typically valid for five years.
 You can begin the EHIC renewal process six months before the expiry date; however, any leftover time will not be added to your new European health card.

 EHIC card renewal is a typically easy process.
-EU/EEA/Swiss citizens can sometimes handle the EHIC renewal process completely online if no details have change (for example, in the United Kingdom), although the EHIC card renewal process changes from country to country.
+EU/EEA/Swiss citizens can sometimes handle the EHIC renewal process completely online if no details have changed, although the EHIC card renewal process changes from country to country.
 Find the EHIC renewal process in your country and who to contact.

 The EHIC card renewal process is completely free.
 However, be aware of unofficial websites charging you to download the EHIC renewal form or complete the renew European Health Insurance Card process.